How to Prune and Stake Tomato Plants

 Another key step in tomato TLC begins with a few snips.
 Here's how to prune tomato plants

-• Remove any branches or foliage from the main stem below the first flower cluster.
+• Remove branches or foliage from the main stem below the first flower cluster.
 This is usually the first 10" above the soil and is good maintenance for clean, healthy foliage.
 Soil splashing onto the leaves can quickly transfer deadly diseases and fungus.
-Keep clean garden shears, dipping in a weak bleach water solution as you work from plant to plant.
+Keep your garden shears clean, dipping in a weak Lysol solution as you work from plant to plant.

 • Lastly, for clean garden space and to prevent the spread of fungus or diseases, prune foliage that shows signs of potential issues.
-I readily snip leaves that show brown or yellow discoloration and clean my garden snip blades in a mild bleach solution between each cut.
-The idea is to stave off spreading of disease, not help it.
+Snip leaves that show brown or yellow discoloration and then clean your pruner's blades in a mild Lysol solution between each cut.
+The idea is to stave off the spreading of disease.
 Dispose of these affected leaves in a plastic garbage bag in your household trash — not the compost pile.

 Simply planning ahead to create the right environment for a bush or vining tomato — and a few key snips early in the planting stage — will set it up for success and a bumper crop.